awesomerank/rank/README.md

 - Subscribe to lists repositories changes
 - Use stream to save meta
 - Use templates from Phoenix to wrap contents.
+- Add description of stars and clocks to header and footer.